Our-Company-Ltd/our.orders/README.md

 ### **Our Orders** is a new, fully featured, cross-platform e-Comerce solution running on .Net.

 Implement a shop in minutes on an existing website.
-With a easy and intuitive user interface, Our Orders allows to be used both as a **vending platform** in a **physical shop** and as an **online** sales tool.
+With an easy and intuitive user interface, Our Orders can be used both as a **vending platform** in a **physical shop** and as an **online** sales tool.
 Aiming to be a full featured tools, it has been designed to be easily extended to fit all possible scenario.

 ### Features
 - Dashboard implementing graphs to understand the sales over time